influxdata/kapacitor/README.md

     $ kapacitord
     ```

-1. Define a `batcher`.
-Like a `streamer` a `batcher` defines what data to process and how, only it operates on batches of data instead of streams.
+1. Define a `batch` task .
+Like a `stream` a `batch` task defines what data to process and how, only it operates on batches of data instead of streams.

     ```sh
     $ kapacitor define \
-        -type batcher \
+        -type batch \
         -name alert_mean_cpu_idle_logs_by_dc \
         -tick path/to/tick/script
     ```
-2. Save a batch of data for replaying using the definition in the `batcher`.
+2. Save a batch of data for replaying using the definition in the `batch`.

       ```sh
       $ kapacitor record batch alert_mean_cpu_idle_logs_by_dc
-      b6d1de3f-b27f-4420-96ee-b0365d859d1c
+      e6d1de3f-b27f-4420-96ee-b0365d859d1c
       ```

-3. Replay the batch of data to the `batcher`.
+3. Replay the batch of data to the `batch`.

     ```sh
     $ kapacitor replay \
-        b6d1de3f-b27f-4420-96ee-b0365d859d1c \
+        -id e6d1de3f-b27f-4420-96ee-b0365d859d1c \
-        alert_mean_cpu_idle_logs_by_dc
+        -name alert_mean_cpu_idle_logs_by_dc
     ```

-4. Iterate on the `batcher` definition until it works
+4. Iterate on the `batch` definition until it works

     ```sh
-    $ kapacitor define batcher \
+    $ kapacitor define batch \
-        -type batcher \
+        -type batch \
         -name alert_mean_cpu_idle_logs_by_dc \
         -tick path/to/tick/script
     $ kapacitor replay \
-        b6d1de3f-b27f-4420-96ee-b0365d859d1c \
+        -id e6d1de3f-b27f-4420-96ee-b0365d859d1c \
-        alert_mean_cpu_idle_logs_by_dc
+        -name alert_mean_cpu_idle_logs_by_dc
     ```

 5. Once it works, enable locally or push to remote

     ```sh
-    $ # enable the batcher locally
+    $ # enable the batch locally
     $ kapacitor enable alert_mean_cpu_idle_logs_by_dc
-    $ # or push the tested batcher to a prod server
+    $ # or push the tested batch to a prod server
     $ kapacitor push -remote http://address_to_remote_kapacitor alert_mean_cpu_idle_logs_by_dc
     ```